angular-gui/vscode-angular-gui/README.md

 * Save and reuse commands
 * Support for multiple schematics
 * Access to command options that are locked in CLI
-* Custom defaults for command options
+* Configurable defaults for command options

 ![Alpha release](https://raw.githubusercontent.com/angular-gui/vscode-angular-gui/master/src/images/angular-gui-alpha-0.1.2.gif)

 ## Activation

-Extension will be activated for Angular CLI projects (if there is a `.angular-cli.json` in project root).
+Extension will be activated for Angular CLI projects (if there is a `.angular-cli.json` in project root). `.angular-cli.json` **is required** and it is used to generate configuration file for the client.

-1. Start local server (listening on localhost:4300) from:
+1. Start local server (listening on localhost:4300, by default) from:
     * status bar icon: ![shield icon](https://raw.githubusercontent.com/angular-gui/vscode-angular-gui/master/src/images/octicon-shield.png)
     * command palette: `GUI for Angular: Start in Online mode`
 2. Open https://angular-gui.firebaseapp.com